shuricksumy/docker-wgdashboard/README.md

 ##  This is a docker builder for the project [**WGDashboard**](https://github.com/donaldzou/WGDashboard)

 > [!TIP]
-> - This example will be reachable on http(s)://your_host:10086/wgdashboard
-> - Or using traeifk as proxy can be reachable https://your_public_host/wgdashboard

-> [!TIP]
 > #### Example of IPTABLES rules
 > - WG0 rules [ ./scripts/wg0_*.sh ] - trafik is allowded beetween peers and outside the docker
 > - WG1 rules [ ./scripts/wg1_*.sh ] - trafik is blocked beetween peers but allowed outside the docker